yoshihikosuzuki/EASYstrata/README.md

 ### Basic input
 all options
 * **Input genome(s)** - compulsory: This may be one genome assembly containing both sex/mating type chromosomes, or **ideally** two separate haplotype assemblies containing each one of the sex/mating-type chromosomes.
-* **list of scaffolds** - compulsory: names of the contigs/scaffolds/chromosomes composing the sex/mating-type chromosomes.
+* **list of scaffolds** - compulsory: names of the contigs/scaffolds/chromosomes composing the sex/mating-type chromosomes. see example [here](https://github.com/QuentinRougemont/EASYstrata/blob/main/example_data/scaffold.txt)
 * **ancestral genome** - optional but highly recommended: The genome assembly of a species used as a proxy for the ancestral state.
 This will allow to plot d<sub>S</sub> along 'ancestral' gene order, and to infer more accurately single copy orthologs.
-* **ancestral gene prediction** - compulsory with ancestral genome: gene prediction associated with the ancestral genome
+* **ancestral gene prediction** - compulsory with ancestral genome: gene prediction associated with the ancestral genome. format: gtf/gff(.gz)

 ### :fire: :fire: :fire:   **WARNINGS:** :fire:  :fire: :fire: